techyg/Voron0Stuff/README.md

 V0 PLA-export.bin - My Slicer settings.

-V0 TPU-export.bin - My TPU settings.
+V0 TPU-export.bin - Generic TPU settings.

+V0 TPE-Inland     - Settings for Inland TPE (Shore Hardness 87A) V0 TPU-NinjaFlex  - Settings for Ninjaflex TPU (Shore Hardness 85A) V0 TPU-SainSmart  - Settings for Sainsmart TPU (Shore Hardness 95A)

 PLease note that you may need to add some GCODE sections for the slicing profiles to work.
 Refer to my printer configuration file.